Crippled receives the king’s kindness and gets an invitation to come to his palace.

-Mephibosheth’s name and story first appears in 2 Samuel 4:4.
-When he was introduced there for the first time, he was a small boy of just five years old.
+Mephibosheth’s name and story first appear in 2 Samuel 4:4.
+When he was introduced there for the first time, he was a small boy just five years old.
 He was Saul’s grandson and Jonathan’s son and was lamed in both of his feet.
 The passage there informs us he was not born lame or crippled.
 He was crippled at the age of five.
 Philistines fought with Israel in a war.
-This time the battle went heavily against king Saul and on the same day both Jonathan, Mephibosheth’s daddy and king Saul, great daddy died.
+This time the battle went heavily against king Saul and on the same day both Jonathan, Mephibosheth’s daddy, and king Saul, great daddy died.
 When the news of their death came from Jezreel, his nurse took the young boy and ran away to protect his life from enemies.
-Fear and confusion surrounded in his heart at an early age.
+Fear and confusion surrounded his heart at an early age.
 Just in a moment, his life has changed entirely.
 He lost his dad and granddad.
 King David is going to take charge of the kingdom in Israel.
 Now his life is in danger.
 This is why his nurse took him in her arms and fled away.
 On the way, as she was rushing and running away to protect the child, the five-year-old boy fell from her hands and crippled both of his feet.
-Maybe she dropped him from a higher floor to lower floor while coming down in a hurry.
-But the result was game changer for this young boy.
-He lost both of his parents, now became cripples on the same day.
+Maybe she dropped him from a higher floor to a lower floor while coming down in a hurry.
+But the result was a game-changer for this young boy.
+He lost both of his parents and now became a cripple on the same day.
 One after another tragedy hit him.
-His nurse accidentally dropped him and in an instance he got crippled on both feet.
+His nurse accidentally dropped him and in an instant, he got crippled on both feet.

 We cannot escape from the thought that Mephibosheth’s story is our story as well.
-Like the nurse dropped Mephibosheth and he became lame, the all humanity became crippled and lame because of the original sin of disobedience of Adam.
+Like the nurse dropped Mephibosheth and he became lame, all humanity became crippled and lame because of the original sin of disobedience of Adam.
 When our earthly representative, our first parent, Adam disobeyed God, we all became crippled and lame.
-Bible says, just as through one man sin entered into the world, and death through sin, and so death spread to all men, because all sinned.”
+Bible says, just as through one man sin entered into the world, and death through sin, and so death spread to all men because all sinned.”
 (Romans 5:12).
 Adam dropped the ball and we all became crippled with sin in our life.
-Through one man (Adam) sin entered into this world and death came to all as a result of sin.
+Through one man (Adam) sin entered this world and death came to all as a result of sin.
 When Adam sinned, all sinned in him.
 The 21st-century notion that man is good and ok is not true.
 None of us are ok.
 We all have a serious problem.
-Like Mephibosheth was crippled because his nurse dropped him on the way, we all are crippled by the original sin of Adam and consequently none of us are ok.
+Like Mephibosheth was crippled because his nurse dropped him on the way, we all are crippled by the original sin of Adam and consequently, none of us are ok.
 We have an issue.
-All of us now we all have an issue.
-The daily newspapers, TV news channels, internet news, reminds us this fact on a daily basis, we all under the influence of sin.
+All of us now have an issue.
+The daily newspapers, TV news channels, and internet news remind us of this fact on a daily basis, we are all under the influence of sin.
 The issue is we all are sinners by nature.
 Bible says, “What then?
 Are we better than they?
 Not at all; we all are under sin….
 THERE IS NONE RIGHTEOUS, NOT EVEN ONE.”
 (Romans 3:9).

 No one can say that they are not under the influence and power of sin.
 No exception period!
 The power and influence of sin taint all people, everywhere.
 We all had to feel bad and say sorry many times just because we all do sin.